 I am delighted to have been invited by the Royal Horticultural Society to deliver a six day course for those interested in garden design at RHS Garden Harlow Carr.
 The aim is that the course will inspire you to have a go at designing your own garden and also will offer those who are considering a longer course in garden design a taste of the profession.
-The course is for absolute beginners and will run twice in 2016, once in February and March and again in September and October (dates for the first delivery of the course are at the end of this blog).
+The course is for absolute beginners and will run twice a yar (dates are at the end of this blog).

 One of the most exciting things about teaching garden design is the human interaction around gardens.
 In many respects the way people perceive and use a space brings meaning to the space.
 Of course there is profound meaning to a garden if plants grow in it and birds flit around collecting seeds and making nests and so forth.
 But perhaps as humans, by perceiving and understanding that this is happening, and by also influencing what is happening by gardening and designing in a thoughtful, careful way, we bring another fine layer of meaning?
 And to exchange ideas about how a garden can be made is an invigorating thing.
 And to have the pleasure of doing this exchange of ideas in a garden, well, don’t get me started!